Wreath products in the automorphism group of a full shift: The main technical result

 As for AFOs, in situations where the conveyor belt has walls on each side (the first case of the four we considered), we can locally detect the entire configuration.
 Thus, we are able to shift around and permute any finite set of configurations.

-Finally, to replace $2\Z_+$ by $\Z_+$, we can simply add a preprocessing step where we replace the neighborhoods $N \subset \Z$ of elements of $H$ by $2N$, so that $H$ effectively acts on two independent copies of a full shift.
-Similarly, we can replace all the words $u_i$ by words $u_i'$ where $0$s have been inserted between any two symbols of $u_i$ and at the end, and double the values $n_0$ and $n_1, \ldots, n_k$.
+Finally, to replace $2\Z_+$ by $\Z_+$, we can simply add a preprocessing step where we replace the neighborhoods $N \subset \Z$ of elements of $\Aut_0(\Sigma^\Z)$ by $2N$, so that $\Aut_0(\Sigma^\Z)$ effectively acts on two independent copies of a full shift.
+In AFOs we can replace all the words $u_i$ by words $u_i'$ where $0$s have been inserted between any two symbols of $u_i$ and at the end, and double the values $n_0$ and $n_1, \ldots, n_k$.
+In initial permutations, we replace a permutation $\pi$ of $\Sigma^n$ by a permutation of $\Sigma^{2n}$ that acts trivially when the encoded configuration's support intersects both cosets of $2\Z_n$, and otherwise acts as $\pi$ on the word on the unique coset it intersects.

 The subgroup obtained from the above construction is isomorphic to $G$: consider the new action on good runs of length $n$, i.e.\ a conveyor belts simulating periodic configurations of length $2n$, possibly with $>$- and $<$-affixes.
-The $G$-orbits where both the odd and even cells contain nonzero symbols will simulate natural $H$-orbits since we will never detect the shift-orbits of any $u_i'0^{2n-|u_i'|}$, so by the previous lemma we get only the relations in $G$.
-If the odd positions contain only zeroes, then they continue to do so as elements of $H$ or AFOs are applied, and we are precisely simulating the action of $G$ on a single tape of size~$n$. \end{proof}
+The $G$-orbits where both the odd and even cells contain nonzero symbols will simulate natural $\Aut_0(\Sigma^\Z)$-orbits since we will never detect the shift-orbits of any $u_i'0^{2n-|u_i'|}$ and we explicitly cancel the initial permutations, so by the previous lemma we get only the relations in $G$.
+If the odd positions contain only zeroes, then they continue to do so as elements of $H$, AFOs or initial permutations are applied, and we are precisely simulating the action of $G$ on a single tape of size~$n$. \end{proof}

-For the construction above it suffices that the automorphism be ``$0$-to-$0$'' in the terminology of \cite{SaTo21} i.e.\ the only preimage of $0^\Z$ should be $0^\Z$.
-A general Python implementation of this construction can be found on \cite{Sa23}.